 Tracey Gerlach, MAPP, CTRS

 Tracey received her Masters of Applied Positive Psychology from the University of Pennsylvania.
 She is also a Certified Therapeutic Recreation Specialist.
 As a Positive Psychology Practitioner and CTRS, Tracey is passionate about focusing on the development of well-being, character strengths, positive self-identity, and self-confidence of young adults.
 She also feels strongly about incorporating fun and wonder into all aspects of life.
 Tracey loves being outside and experiencing new things.
-She enjoys hiking, camping, surfing and traveling.
+She enjoys hiking, camping, paddling and traveling.

 Tracey can be reached at email@example.com or 484-450-6878.